ahoereth/featured-video-plus/readme.txt

 == Frequently Asked Questions ==

 = After adding the URL and saving the post I do not get any video? = Maybe the plugin does not recognize the URL.
-Try the URL you get when clicking on share below a youtube video or the simple vimeo URL, which should look something like this: http://vimeo.com/32071937
-If you want to you can post the URL which is not working in the support forums and the plugin might work with it in the next release.
+Take a look into the contextual help (button on the top right of the post edit screen).
+There is a list of tested URLs.

+= How do I use my local videos? =
+Take a look into the contextual help (button on the top right of the post edit screen).

 = My theme uses Featured Images.
 Why are my videos not being displayed in place? = For the videos to be automatically displayed you need to define a Featured Image.
 This image will never be shown if a video is available.